melontini/andromeda-wiki/docs/entities/README.md

 description: Entity related tweaks
 ---

+### Vehicle Unentrapment 🗿 (1.7.0+)

+By default, entities in vehicles refuse to leave no matter how much damage they take.
+This option forces the entity to leave the vehicle when it takes damage.

+Affected entities are controlled with the `andromeda:escape_vehicles_on_hit` tag, and vehicles with `andromeda:escapable_vehicle`.

 ### Minecart Speed Control 💨 (1.5.0+)

 Allows basic control of maximum minecart speeds.
 There is a separate option for the furnace minecart.
 Values > ~1.5 are not recommended!